guardian/security-hq/hq/markdown/run-command.md

 sudo apt-get update
 sudo apt-get install amazon-ssm-agent
 ```

 OR

 ```
 wget https://s3.amazonaws.com/ec2-downloads-windows/SSMAgent/latest/debian_amd64/amazon-ssm-agent.deb
 mkdir /tmp/ssm
 sudo dpkg -i amazon-ssm-agent.deb
 ```

 then log off

 #### Check you now have access to the box via ssm

-// kate - you can do this with the developer credentials from Janus? (tried dev before admin)

 Choose the target account and region.
 For example:

 ```
 export region="eu-west-1"
 export profile="security"
 ```

 The box id should be present in the following command output:

 ```
 aws --region $region --profile $profile ssm describe-instance-information
 ```